pToum21/peytons-portfolio-2/README.md

 ## Description

--Created a portfolio webpage from scracth using HTML and CSS -added media queries to make the application have a responsive layout =created a working nav bar
+=Created a portfolio webpage from scracth using HTML and CSS =added media queries to make the application have a responsive layout =created a working nav bar
--added a work area with a work hover effect and working links -A portfolio for future job applications
+=added a work area with a work hover effect and working links =A portfolio for future job applications

 ## Preview